Subdomain Finder

 Since 2018, every certificate issued by a publicly trusted CA must be logged to at least two CT logs before browsers accept it (RFC 9162).
 This creates a complete, searchable record of every subdomain that has ever had a certificate.

 This is passive reconnaissance.
-No traffic is sent to the target domain.
-The data is entirely public.
+No traffic is sent to the target domain, and the data is entirely public.
 That's why CT-based enumeration is the standard first step in both authorized penetration testing and bug bounty programs.

 5 Methods for Finding Subdomains